bartaelterman/datasci_getting_and_cleaning_data/CodeBook.md

 - `fBodyGyroJerkMag.std`: Standard deviation of the fast fourier transformation of the magnitude of the three dimensional body angular velocity.
 - `activity`: activity that the subject was performing.
 Possibilities are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING or LAYING.
 - `subject`: the subject that was performing the activity.
 In total, data from 30 subjects was collected.
 These are labeled with a number from 1 to 30.

+## average_data.txt

+This data file contains exactly the same columns as ucihar_tidy_data.txt.
+However, every feature is averaged per subject and activity.